 - Nail polish should be neutral colors only.

-- No campaign activities may take place prior to the opening session of the Fall Leadership Conference.
+- No campaign activities may take place prior to arrival at the spring conference.

 - Campaigns booths – Each candidate requesting space for a campaign booth will be allocated space within the campaign hall.

 - Campaign posters, etc. – No posters or campaign materials will be displayed outside the campaign area or on the walls, doors, etc. of the hotel.